The Union Difference for Professionals in the Arts, Entertainment, and Media Industries

 The crew at The Alliance Theatre who are IATSE members secured wage increases between 8% and 22% (depending on classification), daily overtime after 10 hours, and longevity bonuses.

-Office and Professional Employees International Union (OPEIU) members at Universal Studios Hollywood secured 29% raises with their latest union contract.
+Office and Professional Employees International Union (OPEIU) members at Universal Studios Hollywood secured pay increases of roughly 12% with their contract.

 Screen Actors Guild - American Federation of Television and Radio Artists (SAG-AFTRA) members employed on scripted television shows, including animated television shows, and theatrical productions secured 7% wage increases in the first year of their contract, 4% in the second year, and 3.5% in the third year.